The Hidden Genius Project

 About

-The Hidden Genius Project offers a 15-month Intensive Immersion Program where participants take part in mentorship and training in computer science, software development, entrepreneurship, and leadership.
-The program includes coding, computer coding, web and app design, team building, and introductory workshops and events led by Youth Educators for youth of color.
-It also provides on-site, exposure-based technology workshops delivered by Youth Educators for local youth.
+The Hidden Genius Project offers a 15-month Intensive Immersion Program where Black male high school students take part in coding, web and app design, team building, and more than 800 hours of mentorship and training in computer science, software development, entrepreneurship, and leadership.
+The program also includes introductory workshops and events led by Youth Educators for youth of color, as well as on-site, exposure-based technology workshops delivered by Youth Educators for local youth.
+Since 2012, the organization has taught 250+ young men of color code and has delivered 1,248,800 hours of direct training to 18,000 students.

 • Ages: 14–18 years old